j-berg-au/BOUNDLESS/content/Character Creation/Mages/Spells.md

 -----
 ##### Firewall
-*2 Mana, Minor Action, Range 6, Arc 4, Fire*
+*2 Mana, Minor Action, Fire*
+You create a size 4 Arc of blazing flames within Range 6.
-The Arc created by this **Spell** lasts until dispelled as a Free Action by the caster.
+The Arc lasts until dispelled as a Free Action by the caster.
 Any character who enters the area or starts their turn there takes 2 damage.

 **Augments**
 *Blazing.
 2+ Mana*